EvilSupahFly/MP4-to-MP3/README.md

     - `./mp4-to-mp3.sh ./`

 If errors are encountered, it will leave a message about the problem file and move on to the next (if available).

+Currently, this only runs on APT based distros.